Fast reconstruction of degenerate populations of conductance-based neuron models from spike times: Results

-The core of the first block of our method (Fig~\ref{fig:fig_pipeline_intro}) is a lightweight deep learning architecture that predicts DIC values directly from raw spike time sequences.
-Specifically, it estimates slow and ultra-slow DIC targets $\hat{g}^* \approx g^* = (g_\s(\Vth);~g_\us(\Vth))$ without relying on summary statistics or hand-crafted features.
-The model follows an encoder–decoder design:
+The first block of our pipeline (Fig~\ref{fig:fig_pipeline_intro}) is a deep learning architecture that maps raw spike time sequences directly to a density over DIC values at threshold, without relying on hand-crafted summary statistics.
+From this learned density, a plausible DIC target is sampled and passed to the iterative compensation algorithm.
+The architecture and training procedure are described in detail in the Materials and Methods.

-where the encoder converts variable-length spike sequences into a fixed-size latent vector, and the decoder maps this representation to the predicted DIC values.
-This structure allows the network to extract temporal features directly from spike times.

-We deliberately chose to learn the encoding from data rather than rely on pre-defined summary statistics.
-Hand-crafted features would constrain the latent space to a fixed set of assumptions about relevance, whereas a learned encoder allows the model to discover task-relevant temporal patterns without prior biases.
-This representation was shaped directly by the loss during the training process, enabling the extraction of features optimized for DIC prediction.
-Although this design introduced additional parameters and increased training cost, these trade-offs were justified by improved flexibility and performance.

-The final architecture comprises $115{,}627$ trainable parameters, selected through a broad random hyperparameter search (see Supporting Information, \nameref{S1_appendix}).
-While the model is highly flexible, it remains computationally efficient, supporting fast training and inference on standard laboratory hardware, which makes it compatible with typical neurophysiology workflows.

-Benchmarking on a standard laptop GPU shown that training completed within 24 hours.
-Inference is highly efficient, requiring approximately $1.25 \times 10^{-5}$ seconds per forward pass on GPU and $6.24 \times 10^{-5}$ seconds on CPU.
-This speed enables real-time or near real-time applications in experimental workflows without specialized hardware.

-To guide representation learning and improve generalization, we introduced two auxiliary tasks operating on the latent space: (i) predicting descriptive neuronal activity metrics (spiking frequency, bursting properties), and (ii) classifying firing patterns as spiking or bursting.
-These auxiliary heads are softly integrated into the main regression objective via learnable weighting (see Materials and Methods), encouraging biologically meaningful representations without relying on hand-crafted features.

-We further enhanced generalization using biologically inspired data augmentations that reflect typical experimental variability: random sequence cropping, spike deletion, and spike time jittering.
-Training was performed end to end with a composite objective comprising auxiliary task losses and heteroscedastic Huber loss, which incorporates uncertainty estimates predicted by a dedicated network head (see Materials and Methods).
-These uncertainty scores dynamically weighted the loss, providing interpretable confidence estimates for each predicted DIC value while reducing sensitivity to edge cases.